About the Author

 So much of strong communication is listening and trying to stay with what your partner is asking of you.
 Often neurotypical partners are seeking for an empathic response, not necessarily problem-solving response.
-For many people with an Asperger or autism profile, that’s incredibly illogical.
+For many Autistic individuals, that’s incredibly illogical.
 Why would you even communicate about something that you don’t want to solve?
 But for many neurotypical partners, every communication is a bid for connection for them in their language.
 And if they don’t hear something back, then they feel like their partner is not there, and they feel alone.

 On what makes a neurodiverse relationship work…

 The most successful neurodiverse relationships are the ones where the needs and expectations are well matched.
 Sometimes when both partners are on the spectrum, there may be a deeper understanding if they share the same interests and have similar needs.
 When there is a neurotypical partner and an Autistic partner, there can be a recognition of their neurological differences and a genuine willingness to accommodate each other.
 They may also have different needs they can coordinate, such as one partner’s need for social time with a group of friends, which can be scheduled to coincide with the other partner’s need for solitude.